Does CBD Oil for Sex Work? Myth or Fact?

 CBD has a calming, relaxing effect both on the mind and body.

-CBD may help reduce pain, inflammation, and stress, and even a prescription CBD product now called Epidiolex helps reduce seizures.
+CBD may help reduce discomfort and worry, and even a prescription CBD product now called Epidiolex helps reduce seizures.

 Current studies show that CBD promotes healthy blood flow to areas like the brain, heart, and other organs.